FXCM launches commission-free share CFD trading

 The expansion into share CFDs will initially focus on stocks listed in the United States.
-The company aims to expand the number of individual stocks tradeable via CFDs to more than 100, covering at least five countries, all before the end of the year.
+The company aims to expand the number of individual stocks tradeable via CFDs to more than 100, covering at least five countries-all before the end of the year. https://www.fxcm.com/za/shares/

 FXCM will provide share CFD trading on MetaTrader 4, the Trading Station platform, and on mobile devices – resulting in seamless connectivity for existing customers and reducing the need to switch between providers.